Codecademy/docs/content/general/concepts/middleware/middleware.md

 ### API Middleware

 This type of middleware provides developers with the tools to create and manage APIs used in applications.
-This middleware offers scalability but connections can be slow when dealing with different servers.
+While it offers scalability, connections can be slow when dealing with different servers.

 #### Examples